 Meatless Meatballs: We really like vegan burgers, too.
 Yet, my fav meatless product at the moment is Gardein’s Meatless Meatballs.
 I’ve cooked these in my homemade pasta sauce for my family and friends, and everyone thought that they were delicious!
 (And they didn’t know they were meatless until they saw me eating them!)
 Tip: For the best meatless meatballs, cook them inside your sauce.

-Cheese Available At The Grocery Store: Follow Your Heart brand Smoked Gouda Slices, or Pepper Jack.
+Cheese Available At The Grocery Store: I love, love, love Kite Hill cream cheeses (especially the chive flavor), Also, Follow Your Heart brand Smoked Gouda Slices, or Pepper Jack.
 Many grocery store vegan cheese brands are less than desirable.
 This brand (however, just their sliced, not shredded) are quite good.
 Nice on sandwiches, salads, and melted on vegan burgers.

 Gourmet and Artisan Nutmilk Cheese: Miyoko’s Kitchen cheese wheels delivered to you directly from wine country, California.
 (Shipping is pricey, so I order for two months.)